JeffDotingco/herams-i18n/docs/index.rst

 5. A new tab will open prompting you to enter your name and password.
 Click the |register-blue| button to finalize your registration.

-.. note:: If you are not automatically logged-in, please follow the steps outlined below to login as exisitng user.
+.. note:: If you are not automatically logged-in, please follow the steps outlined below to login as existing user.

 .. image:: media/vid/HeRAMS_register.gif